-We develop a convergence theory of space-time discretizations for the linear, 2nd-order wave equation in polygonal domains $\Omega \subset \mathbb{R}^2$ , possibly occupied by piecewise homogeneous media with different propagation speeds.
-Building on an unconditionally stable space-time DG formulation developed in [32], we (a) prove optimal convergence rates for the space-time scheme with local isotropic corner mesh refinement on the spatial domain, and (b) demonstrate numerically optimal convergence rates of a suitable sparse space-time version of the DG scheme.
+We develop a convergence theory of space-time discretizations for the linear, 2nd-order wave equation in polygonal domains $\Omega \subset \mathbb{R}^2$, possibly occupied by piecewise homogeneous media with different propagation speeds.
+Building on an unconditionally stable space-time DG formulation developed in [33], we (a) prove optimal convergence rates for the space-time scheme with local isotropic corner mesh refinement on the spatial domain, and (b) demonstrate numerically optimal convergence rates of a suitable sparse space-time version of the DG scheme.
 The latter scheme is based on the so-called combination formula, in conjunction with a family of anisotropic space-time DG-discretizations.
-It results in optimal-order convergent schemes, also in domains with corners, in work and memory which scales essentially (up to logarithmic terms) like the DG solution of one stationary elliptic problem in $\Omega$ on the finest spatial grid.
+It results in optimal-order convergent schemes, also in domains with corners, with a number of degrees of freedom that scales essentially like the DG solution of one stationary elliptic problem in Ω on the finest spatial grid.
 Numerical experiments for both smooth and singular solutions support convergence rate optimality on spatially refined meshes of the full and sparse space-time DG schemes.